kulish-alina/HR_Project/src/deploy.md

    1. To delete from solution some lines, that are responsible for including that thing to your project.
 (No varanty for this deal, make sure that you ready to do all of that manually)

 1. The release folder is not seen to be created.
 Check rights of creating folders and other ops in the destination folder, check that everythings builds fine - bundle and server files appear in their build folders.
 Check that you haven't missed with paths.
+1. Problems with SSL? - Make sure that you have installed your certificate.
+Moreover, it is installed along with its private key.
+Check that you have passed correct _thumbprint_ to build script.
+Check where you cerificate is located, it must Trusted Root.
+Doesn't help? - check all params of your certificate, maybe broblems with issuer, CN, country and so on, so on...
 1. There is no remote access to server? - Try run `netsh` with correct settings manually (look at its description above).
 Doesn't help, but seems to be working? - Sorry, contact your server administrator.
 1. Some file is not found and so script or server fails with such a kind of exception? - make sure, that you haven't renamed something. so the path can't be resolved.